votroto/blog/_posts/2025-02-11-turtle-with-a-lisp.md

 Scheme can be a powerful scripting language.
 Rather than defaulting to embedded Python, it is worth at least considering a minimalistic language such as scheme.

-Try the interactive example of Trutle graphics above implemented with [Hoot/Guile](https://spritely.institute/hoot/).
+Try the interactive example of Trutle graphics above implemented with [Hoot / Guile](https://spritely.institute/hoot/).
 Press *Enter* to execute, and *Shift+Enter* to create a new line.